 Image: Juliana Coutinho

-Time to Change, the mental health anti-stigma campaign run by the charities Mind and Rethink Mental Illness, is launching a new campaign to put an end to the stigma that young people with mental health problems face.
-Here, they talk to us about the issue – and how parents can help.
+Time to Change, the mental health campaign run by Mind and Rethink Mental Illness, is working to end the stigma young people with mental health problems face.
+Jo Loughran, Head of Children and Young People at Time to Change, explains

 Stigma and discrimination

 1 in 10 children will experience a mental health problem.

 That’s around three children in every classroom in the UK.
 A survey found that 90% of young people also said they experience stigma and discrimination as a result of their mental health issues, preventing them from doing the everyday activities that they would typically enjoy.

 Stigma and discrimination due to mental illness disrupts everyday life for a lot of people – it stops people from seeking help, from going to school and from socialising with friends.
 Those of us with mental health problems often don’t feel able to talk about it with family members or friends, through fear of their reaction.